core-wg/oscore/draft-ietf-core-object-security.md

 The Common Context contains the following parameters:

-* AEAD Algorithm (alg).
+* AEAD Algorithm.
 The COSE AEAD algorithm to use for encryption.
 Its value is immutable once the security context is established.

 * Key Derivation Function.
 The HMAC based HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.